 - Northern Territory: INCITE Arts NT

 - Queensland: Access Arts Queensland

 - Victoria: Arts Access Victoria

 National Disability Insurance Scheme [NDIS]

-The NDIS is a new way of providing individualised support for eligible people with permanent and significant disability, their families and carers.
-It will provide eligible people with a flexible, whole-of-life approach to the support needed to pursue their goals and aspirations and to participate in daily life.
+The NDIS is a way of providing individualised support for eligible people with permanent and significant disability, their families and carers.
+It provides eligible people with a flexible, whole-of-life approach to the support needed to pursue their goals and aspirations and to participate in daily life.
 Read more on the NDIS website.